Logo dévoreur 2 code

 Type assertion is a way to tell the TypeScript compiler about the specific type of a value when you have more information than the type checker.
 It allows you to override the inferred type and treat the value as a different type.
 Use type assertion with caution and only when you are confident about the type compatibility.
 Here's an example:

-let value: any = 'Hello, TypeScript!';
+let value: any = "Hello, TypeScript!";

 let length: number = (value as string).length;

-In this case, the value is explicitly asserted as a string using the as keyword.
-This allows accessing the length property, which is specific to strings.
+is explicitly asserted as a string using the as

 Take Advantage of Type Inference